A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks

 \subsection{MOTIVATION}

-The number of articles in SA and opinion mining has increased dramatically, making this topic one of the most researched topics.
-SA can assess, identify and classify people’s emotions, attitudes, feelings and opinions conveyed in text.
-With the explosive expansion of social media networks (e.g. Twitter, Facebook and Instagram), multimedia information like text, images, audio and videos is crucial in conveying people’s thoughts.
-Multimodal SA from social media is becoming a topic in computer vision, pattern recognition and other areas of artificial intelligence.
-However, most current SA research focuses on a single modality, making it difficult to discern people’s actual sentiment.
+There has been a significant increase in the quantity of publications in SA and opinion mining, making it one of the most explored topics.
+SA can assess, identify and classify people’s emotions, attitudes, feelings and opinions conveyed in the text.
+As a direct result of the rapid expansion of social networking sites (e.g. Twitter, Instagram and Facebook), multimedia information like text, images, audio and videos is crucial in conveying people’s thoughts.
+Multimodal SA derived from social media is becoming a topic of discussion in many fields of artificial intelligence, such as computer vision and pattern recognition.
+However, most current SA research focuses on a single modality, making it difficult to discern people’s sentiments.
 The accuracy, reliability and robustness of these single-mode systems are limited.
 Thus, the usage of several modalities should be investigated to improve SA systems.

-This study aims to investigate practical and empirical aspects for blog of data that is accessible through social media networks (e.g. Twitter, Instagram, Facebook and other websites) that provide such multimedia data.
+This study aims to investigate practical and empirical aspects of blog data accessible through social media networks (e.g. Twitter, Instagram, Facebook and other websites) that provide such multimedia data.
 The topic of SA has become a topic of interest due to the growing expansion of information on social media.
-Several aspects of multimedia business research are investigated, all of which benefit the business community as a whole.
+Several facets of multimedia business studies are investigated, all of which benefit the business society as a whole.
 Another aim is to develop a mathematical framework for multimodal SA, which includes numerous inputs to improve SA’s overall performance.
 Once implemented, the model will assist social media researchers in determining numerous sentiment-related factors.
 Our study focuses on providing a comprehensive description of the datasets, feature extraction methods, fusion approaches, classification methods and difficulties encountered while performing multimodal SA.